- Published on

 ♦️ Topological Sort

-Topological Sort is used to order nodes in a Directed Acyclic Graph (DAG) such that for every directed edge U -> V
+Topological Sort is used to order nodes in a Directed Acyclic Graph (DAG) such that for every directed edge U -> V, node U appears before node V in the ordering.
+It's particularly useful for task scheduling and dependency resolution.

 Key Features: